bbc/gel/src/components/breakout-boxes.md

 The `<h4>` element is used to invoke a heading/label of a suitable size, despite its semantics being removed from the document outline (see [**Expected markup**](#expected-markup)).

 The icon supplied to the heading must be from the [GEL Iconography Set](http://bbc.github.io/gel-iconography/).
-It must have a fill of `currentColor` so that it matches the surround text color and respects high contrast settings.
+It must have a fill of `currentColor` so that it matches the surround text colour and respects high contrast settings.

-## Expected behavior
+## Expected behaviour

-The **Breakout Box** has no special behaviors; it is a static component.
+The **Breakout Box** has no special behaviours; it is a static component.

 ## Reference implementation

 ::: alert Important
-Reference implementations are intended to demonstate **what needs to be achieved**, but not necessarily how to achieve it.
+Reference implementations are intended to demonstrate **what needs to be achieved**, but not necessarily how to achieve it.
 That would depend on the technology stack you are working with.
-The HTML semantics, layout, and behavior of your implementation must conform to the reference implementation.
+The HTML semantics, layout, and behaviour of your implementation must conform to the reference implementation.
 Your JS framework, CSS methodology, and—most likely—content will differ.
 :::

 The following implementation is a copy of the 'tip' provided in this document.